rexfng/api_server/README.md

 ### To-Do
 1. Mongodb's dbquery function is not up-to-date to dynamodb, use dynamodb for now.
 2. a separate project to create a cms that utilizes this repo

+### Discussion
-3. rethink about auth endpoint, maybe use jwt or other security mechnaism instead.
+1. rethink about auth endpoint, maybe use jwt or other security mechnaism instead.
+2. without the websocket service, this repo can be stateless which makes this project very scalable.
+For serious project, you might want to consider host websocket elsewhere.
+For small project it's convenient to keep websocket here.

 ### Dev Log
 1.0.0 Create basic functionality for the api_server endpoint